KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

+* Support `OpSpecConstantOp`.
+  The opcode operand uses the opcode name, but without the `Op` prefix.

 2015-11-10
 * Refactored the SPIR-V binary parser:
   * The binary parser issues callbacks to a parser client.